danantiri/smart-contract/README.md

 Danantiri is a **blockchain-based** smart contract system designed to **track and manage government funds** with full **transparency and accountability**.
 Built using **Solidity**, Danantiri utilizes IDRX tokens as the primary payment method.

+Danantiri ensures that **all fund transactions are recorded on-chain**, making the system **immutable and verifiable**.
+Every allocation and withdrawal is **publicly auditable**, preventing misuse and fraud.

 ## Features

 - 📌 **`Create & manage funding programs`** with specific goals and descriptions.